The NCAA Eligibility Center determines the academic and amateurism certification of college-bound student-athletes for Division I & II schools.

 - Earn the minimum required GPA in 16 core courses.*

 - Earn a combined ACT or SAT sum score that matches the core course GPA from the NCAA sliding scale.

-For NCAA Division II
+For NCAA Division II Requirements:

 - Graduate from high school.

 - Earn at least a 2.0 GPA in 16 core courses.